beliaev-maksim/roadmap-service/docs/manual-qa.md

-# Quickstart: Jira Integration
+# Manual QA: Jira Integration

-This guide provides instructions on how to set up and run the Jira integration feature.
+This document provides instructions on how to perform manual quality assurance for the Jira integration feature.

 ## Prerequisites

 - Docker and Docker Compose
-- Python 3.11
 - A Jira instance with a project containing some Epics.
 - A Jira personal access token (PAT).